-ultrahigh vacuum (UHV) conditions in the submonolayer to monolayer range, applying high-resolution scanning tunneling microscopy (STM), X-ray photoelectron spectroscopy (XPS), and dispersion-corrected density functional theory (DFT-D) calculations.11 Despite numerous investigations, conducted both in situ, in an electrochemical environment^{12-16} and ex situ under UHV conditions,^{9,10,17-27} studies on the interaction of IL monolayers with single-crystalline surfaces are rare.
-Cremer et al. studied the adsorption of 1,3dimethylimidazolium bis(trifluoromethylsulfonyl)imide ([MMIM][TFSA]) and 1-methyl-3-octylimidazolium bis-(trifluoromethylsulfonyl)imide ([OMIM][TFSA]) ionic liquids on Au(111) by angle-resolved X-ray photoelectron spectroscopy (ARXPS) and concluded that at a coverage of up to 1.0 ML both anions and cations are in direct contact with the surface, presumably in an alternating arrangement.28 (Note that the authors of that study defined a coverage of 1 ML as a saturated layer of anions and cations on top of each other, while in the present study we define a monolayer coverage by using the number of adsorbed ions in direct contact with the surface at saturation of the surface as reference.
-This requires multiplying the coverages from the above group by a factor of 2, which is done in the following.)
-In contrast to the findings for Au(111), Cremer et al. found for [MMIM][TFSA] adsorption on Ni(111) that up to coverages of \sim 0.80 ML the ions are vertically aligned, with the imidazolium cation directly on the Ni surface and the corresponding anion on top of it.26 By analyzing infrared reflection absorption spectroscopy (IRAS) measurements with the help of density functional theory (DFT) calculations, Sobota et al. concluded that at submonolayer coverages the adsorption geometry of an imidazolium-based IL on Al2O3/NiAl(110) is likely to be a cis-conformation for [TFSA]- anions, with the SO2 groups attached to the substrate.29
+In this paper we report results of a combined experimental and theoretical study on the adsorption and structure formation behavior of the anion-cation pair 1-butyl-1-methyl-pyrrolidinium bis(trifluoromethylsulfonyl)imide [BMP][TFSA] on Ag(111) under ultrahigh vacuum (UHV) conditions in the sub-monolayer to monolayer range, applying high resolution scanning tunneling microscopy (STM), X-ray photoelectron spectroscopy (XPS) and dispersion corrected density functional theory (DFT-D) calculations.11 Despite numerous investigations, conducted both in situ, in an electrochemical environment 12-16 and ex situ under UHV conditions,^{9,10,17-27} studies on the interaction of IL monolayers with single crystalline surfaces are rare.
+Cremer et al. studied the adsorption of 1,3-dimethylimidazolium bis(trifluoromethylsulfonyl)imide ([MMIM][TFSA]) and 1-methyl-3-octylimidazolium bis(trifluoromethylsulfonyl)imide ([OMIM][TFSA]) ionic liquids on Au(111) by angle-resolved X-ray photoelectron spectroscopy (ARXPS) and concluded that at a coverage of up to 1.0 ML both anions and cations are in direct contact with the surface, presumably in an alternating arrangement.28 (Note that the authors of that study defined a coverage of 1 ML as a saturated layer of anions and cations on top of each other, while in the present study we define a monolayer coverage by using the number of adsorbed ions in direct contact with the surface at saturation of the surface as reference.
+This requires to multiply the coverages from the above group by a factor of 2, which is done in the following.)
+In contrast to the findings for Au(111), Cremer et al. found for [MMIM][TFSA] adsorption on Ni(111) that up to coverages of ~0.80 ML the ions are vertically aligned, with the imidazolium cation directly on the Ni surface and the corresponding anion on top of it.26 By analysing infrared reflection absorption spectroscopy (IRAS) measurements with the help of density functional theory (DFT) calculations, Sobota et al. concluded that at sub-monolayer coverages the adsorption for [TFSA]2 anions, with the SO2 groups attached to the substrate.29